flowers blackbird plants

 Wet Meadow

 The wet meadow is a low, flat and poorly drained portion of the wetland watershed (best seen looking west from the observation blind) that was low and wet before any of the other construction in the wetlands area took place.
 Each spring, peeper and chorus frogs used to sing from its swales.
 (Since the construction of the deeper, more reliable water sources nearby, the frogs have moved to them.)
 The meadow has provided a unique opportunity to restore wet prairie vegetation to Shaw Nature Reserve.
 Species such as bottle gentian (Gentiana andrewsii), white turtlehead (Chelone glabra), stiff cowbane (Oxypolis rigidior), swamp lousewort (Pedicularis lanceolata) and numerous sedges (Carex spp.) grow here in abundance due to the frequent but shallow (<2 inches) inundated conditions.
-The Observation Blind can be reached from the Gardenway Bus Stop parking area and walking along the one-mile loop wetland trail, #15 on the Shaw Nature Reserve map, turn left after you cross the bridge.
+The Observation Blind can be reached from the Gardenway Bus Stop parking area and walking along the one-mile loop wetland trail, turn left after you cross the bridge.

 Back to Top